I was shocked to learn that there are so many types of bathtub faucets—and some of these can be more expensive than the bathtub itself.

-A faucet for a standard tub typically uses a ½ inch valve opening with a regular faucet that might output between 4 and 7 gallons per minute.
-Let’s say my valve outputs 6 gallons per minute and I’ve got a standard tub I want to fill with 60 gallons of water.
-This will take 10 minutes with a regular valve.
+A faucet for a standard tub typically uses a ½ inch valve opening with a regular faucet that usually outputs between 4 and 7 gallons per minute.
+If a valve outputs 6 gallons per minute it will take 10 minutes to fill a standard tub.

 The spout height refers to the space between the rim of the tub and the opening of the faucet spout.
 Measure the height of the tub from the floor and then be sure that the faucet hovers 4 to 8 inches above the rim of the bathtub.
 If the arch is too high, the water will splash as the tub fills.

 The spout reach refers to the distance the spout protrudes beyond the wall or rim of the tub.
 You’ll need the spout to easily clear the rim of the tub so that water doesn’t splash onto the floor, but you don’t want the spout so long that it significantly reduces the available bathing area in the tub.

 Bathroom Faucet Types: Beauty Is Skin Deep

 If there’s one thing to remember about choosing a bathroom faucet, it’s that beauty is skin deep.
 You want to be sure you are getting a quality piece on the inside as well as the out.

 After you’ve ensured that, then by all means, go for something stunning that won’t blend into the wallpaper but will make you smile every time you get into the tub.

 What Are the Best Ways to Conserve Water for Bathing?

 While you can have a gorgeous bathtub faucet, your inner piping can include a diverter that will send used bath water to your garden.
 This will save the earth and save you money.
 Gently used bathwater is called greywater.